 INSTRAW would like to thank a number of individuals who provided inputs in the preparation of the present publication.
-Among them, Professor Reginald Appleyard of the Department of Economics, University of Western Australia, who edited the manuscript for publication, Dr. Hania Zlotnik of the United Nations Population Division, Dr. Graeme Hugo of the University of Adelaide (South Australia), Mr. Reinhard Lohrman of the International Organization for Migration, Ms Rae Lesser Blumberg of the University of California, and Mr. Kottai Gnanasekaran of the UN Statistical Division.
+Among them, Dr. Hania Zlotnik of the United Nations Population Division, Dr. Graeme Hugo of the University of Adelaide (South Australia), Mr. Reinhard Lohrman of the International Organization for Migration, Ms Rae Lesser Blumberg of the University of California, and Mr. Kottai Gnanasekaran of the UN Statistical Division.

-Work on this publication was undertaken under the direction of an INSTRAW team composed of the former Chief of the Research and Training Unit, Ms Parirokh Soltan-Mohammadi, and Ms Corazon Narvaez, assisted by Ms Nyunt Nyunt Win and Ms Jeannette Canals.
-The support and inputs of Ms Margaret Shields, the former Director of INSTRAW, and Ms Marie Paul Aristy, Chief of the Information, Communication, and Documentation Unit, have greatly contributed to the successful completion of this publication.
+Work on this publication was undertaken under the direction of an INSTRAW team.
+Specifically acknowledged are the contributions of the former Director, Ms Margaret Shields, the former Chief of the Research and Training Unit, Ms Parirokh Soltan-Mohammadi, and Ms Marie Paul Aristy.
+Coordination of work was carried out under the supervision of Ms Corazon Narvaez with the assistance of Ms Nyunt Nyunt Win and Ms Jeannette Canals.